airpick/studyNotes/Code/Web/htmlNotes.md

 It will most often be included just after the `</head>` element is closed.

+By default, even if not declared all space within an HTML document not otherwise specified as by a different section element will be considered a body.

 #### 3.1.5 Header `<header>` `</header>`
 Used as a container for introductory content or a set of navigation links.